wumm-project/OpenDiscovery/TRIZ-Cup/2020/README.md

   - ContestantsQuestionnaire-2020.docx
   - ContestantsQuestionnaire-2020.pdf

-* The original exercises in Russian
+* The original exercises in Russian and English
   - Exercises-2020-ru.docx
+  - Exercises-2020-en.docx

-* LaTeX versions of the exercises in Russian and a translations to German in separate documents.
+* LaTeX versions of the exercises in Russian and English and a translations to German in separate documents.
   - Exercises-ru.pdf
   - Exercises-ru.tex
+  - Exercises-en.pdf
+  - Exercises-en.tex
   - Exercises-de.pdf
   - Exercises-de.tex

 Note that the LaTeX versions require the od.sty LateX style located at Sources/od.sty in this repo to be compiled.

-## Some points and observations collected in the translation process of the exercises
+## Some points and observations within the translation process

 The authors of the exercises provide in several places a quite elaborated special understanding of TRIZ.
 A good German reference to TRIZ standards is